vega/altair/doc/documentation.rst

    )

 There is no need, however, to limit aggregations to counts alone.
-For example, we could similarly create a labeled heat-map where the color of each cell represents the mean of a third quantity, such as acceleration:
+For example, we could similarly create a plot where the color of each point represents the mean of a third quantity, such as acceleration:

 .. altair-plot::